danmar/cppcheck/clang-tidy.md

 `readability-redundant-member-init`<br>
 `readability-simplify-boolean-expr`<br>

-These do not (always) increase readbility.
+These do not (always) increase readability.

 `bugprone-macro-parentheses`<br>
 `readability-implicit-bool-conversion`<br>